 Local hosting of each exchange scholar is carried out by the hosting society, ensuring that attendees have the greatest exposure to the membership and meeting as possible.

-- Submit travel receipts to the Committee Chair by August 12, 2018 for expense reimbursement.
+- Submit travel receipts to the Committee Chair and IFS Treasurer by August 12, 2019 for expense reimbursement.

 FSBI AWARD FELLOWS